enkidevs/curriculum/git/essentials/features-iii/README.md

 name: Features III

-description: Learn to use the exiftool, what are hooks, how to use them, and more.
+description: Using the exiftool and understanding hooks.

 insights:
-  - sharing-data-by-bundling
   - diff-images-using-exiftool
   - what-is-a-hook
   - useful-commit-hooks
+  - create-a-global-git-commit-hook